spareslant/techBlog/content/posts/understanding-vim.md

 * you can view `quickfix` list manually as well via `clist` or `copen` command.
 * use `cnext` => to move to next file in quickfix window

-## Search and replace interactively in multiple files using standard unix tools
+## Search and replace interactively in multiple files using standard unix tools and quickfix
 * `vim -q <(egrep -n -R yahoo *) -c ':copen'` => This command will search for pattern `yahoo` in all the files recursively in current directory and populate the `quickfix` list.
 * now run following command to replace the pattern
 * `:cfdo %s/pattern/NEW_PATTERN/gc | update`

+## Search and replace interactively in multiple files by populating quickfix list directly
+* `vim -c ':set errorformat+=%f | :cexpr system("ls") | copen'` => This populated `quickfix` list with the filenames in current directory.
+* Note: We are not using `vim -q` to populate `quickfix` and also we changed the `errorformat` so that plain file list can be navigated in `quickfix` list.
+* now run following command to replace the pattern
+* `:cfdo %s/pattern/NEW_PATTERN/gc | update`

+## Search and replace interactively in multiple files by using args
+* `vim * -c ':argdo %s/YAHOO/yahoo/gc | update'` => This command will open all files in current directory and tries to replace text YAHOO with yahoo interactively.

 ## Save a VIM session
 * `:mksession saved_session.vim`